Nikolaj-K/NOS-voting-system-research/thought-dump.md

 The candidate with the fewest first-choice-votes is eliminated.
 If there is more than one candidate with the fewest first-choice-votes, the second-choice-votes of these candidates are taken into consideration and so on in order to eliminate only one candidate per voting round.
 In the last voting round there are only two candidates left.
 The one who gets a majority of first-choice-votes wins the election.
 Variations: There are a few variations of Instant-runoff voting.
 For example, a candidate could be considered the winner as soon as he/she has a majority of first-choice-votes even though there are more than two candidates left.
+Downside for our purpose: well known (old) dApps are far too hard to be taken over

 #### Open list voting
 Voters have at least some influence on the order in which a party's candidates are elected.
 (Example: The candidates are the party's members.
 Each party has a rank of their members.
 If a party's candidate reaches a certain quota of the votes, he gets the position even if he's not at the top of the party's list.)